allegory-software/allegory-sdk/MAKING-WIDGETS.md

 A good widget needs to satisfy many things:

 * work in different types of containers: inline, block, flex, grid.
-* be instantiable from both html and JavaScript with all the features.
+* be instantiable from both HTML and JavaScript with all the features.
+  * HTML is untyped so it needs parsing.
-* allow any property changes while the widget is live.
+* allow property changes while the widget is live.
   * this alone increases complexity and bug surface substantially, at least for DOM-based widgets, a little less so for canvas-drawn widgets.
 * not leak event listeners when detached from DOM.
-* maintain hidden input elements to work in forms.
 * work at any inherited font size.
 * use only theme colors.
 * update itself when resized.